ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 ==============

 For real-time interactions, conversations in the Ansible community happen over two chat protocols: Matrix (recommended) and IRC.
-We maintain bridges between major Matrix and IRC channels, so you can choose whichever protocol you prefer.
+Major Matrix and IRC channels exchange messages, so, to use them, you can choose whichever protocol you prefer.

+.. note::

+  Although you can choose any of the protocols, please take into account that many Ansible communities use only Matrix.

 Join a channel any time to ask questions, participate in a Working Group meeting, or just say hello.

-.. note::

-  Although you can choose any of the protocols, please take into account that some Ansible communities use only Matrix.

 Ansible community on Matrix
 ---------------------------